aws-samples/aws-refactoring-to-serverless/code/send-message/README.md

 ```
 You should see StatusCode:200

-- Next, lets test the SendMessageUsingDestination lambda.
-This sends message to SQS using Lambda Destination
+- Next, lets test the SendMessageUsingDestination lambda to message to SQS using Lambda Destination
  ```
  aws lambda invoke --function-name SendMessageUsingDestination --invocation-type Event --payload '{}' output.json
  ```